 - Successful completion of all pre-clinical sciences courses at AUA with a cumulative pre-clinical sciences average of 75 or above

 - Passing of USMLE Step 1 (no score requirement)

 - No professionalism issues

 The FIU-AUA Graduate Clinical Core Rotation Certificate Program is also open to qualified AUA students who did not participate in the Global Health Track but still want the advantages of completing all their clinical core clerkships back to back at a US medical school and receive a transcript from a US medical school.

 - An AUA Global Health Certificate that may enhance residency applications

-- Furthering their medical education with a global health curriculum taught by FIU, AUA, and international faculty throughout their Basic Sciences coursework in Antigua and Clinical Sciences at FIU and US teaching hospitals
+- Furthering their medical education with a global health curriculum taught by FIU, AUA, and international faculty throughout their Pre-Clinical Sciences coursework in Antigua and Clinical Sciences at FIU and US teaching hospitals

 - Completing all core clinical rotations back to back with FIU faculty at FIU-affiliated teaching hospitals

 - Participating in immersive research projects early on, thereby enhancing their educational experience